Henry Gee Roberts: Later years

 He became colonel of the 21st native infantry on 24 February 1852, and major-general on 28 November 1854.
 He held commands successively in the southern division, at Satara, and at Karachi; and in May 1853 received the command of the Rajputana field force.

 He went home on leave, and returned to India in May 1857 at the beginning of the mutiny.
 During the latter half of that year he commanded the northern division of the Bombay army.
 In January 1858, when it had become possible to use the Bombay army against the mutineers, he was appointed to the command of the Rajputana field force.
 On 30 March he took Kota by assault after a week's siege, capturing seventy-five guns.
 One brigade of his force was then detached to assist Sir Hugh Rose, and the remainder was divided between Nimach and Nasirabad to cover Rajputana against inroads from the east.

 After the capture of Gwalior, the native leader, Tatya Tope, made for Jaipur, but Roberts anticipated him there.
 He then turned southward, made an attempt on Tonk, and tried to make his way up the Bamas into the Mewar hill-country.
 Roberts fell in with him at Sanganir on 8 August 1858 and drove him off.
 On the 14 August, Roberts again came up with him, drawn up in position on the Bamas, and defeated him, taking his guns and killing about a thousand men.
 Tatya escaped to the east.
 Roberts soon afterwards handed over his force to General John Michel, and was appointed commissioner and commander of the troops in Gujarat.

 He received recognition of parliament of England for his services, with the medal and clasp for Central India, and was made K.C.B. on 14 May 1859.
 He left India in 1859, and died on 6 October 1860 at Hazeldine House, Redmarley D'Abitot, in Worcestershire.

 Family

 On 2 May 1838 Roberts married Julia Maria Raikes (1815–1887), daughter of the Rev. Robert Raikes of Longhope, Gloucestershire (1783-1851), and great-granddaughter of Robert Raikes (1736–1811).
-They had three sons (Albert Henry Roberts (born 1839; died young), Frederick Boyd Roberts (born 1841) and Stanley Napier Roberts (born 1844)) and one daughter, Caroline Alice Roberts (1848–1920), a fiction writer who married the composer Sir Edward Elgar.
+They had three sons (Albert Henry Roberts (born 1839; died young), Frederick Boyd Roberts (born 1841) and Stanley Napier Roberts (born 1844)) and one daughter, Caroline Alice Roberts (1848–1920), a fiction writer who married the composer Edward Elgar.
 Both surviving sons followed in their father's footsteps and served as soldiers.